-Hi my name is Brendan Mangnitz, I have been in the Rat Control & Nuisance Wildlife Removal industry now for nearly 6 years since I graduated from College at UF with a background in Entomology and Wildlife Biology.
+Hi my name is Brendan Mangnitz, I have been in the Nuisance Wildlife Removal industry now for nearly 6 years since I graduated from College at UF with a background in Entomology and Wildlife Biology.
 I have seen and controlled just about any wildlife issue you may think of.
-I have dealt with Rodents in apartments complex, Rodent removal from your everyday house hold, Rodents in the Attic, Rodents digging up yards, Rodents in Pools, Rodents stuck in chimneys, and the list goes on and on.
-I have used several different control and removal methods for Rodents and that’s what I want to share with you guys on our website here at 247wildlifecontrol.com.
+I have dealt with rats in apartments complex, rat removal from your everyday household, rats in the attic, rats digging up yards, rats in pools, rats stuck in chimneys, and the list goes on and on.
+I have used several different control and removal methods for rats and that’s what I want to share with you guys on our website here at http://animalcontrol-experts.com.

-The first topic to address, is why are we having this problem with Rodents at our home or in our attic?
-Well the answer is actually a lot simpler then you would think, it was the Rodents land first, they were here before we were.
-Rodents are wildlife animals, they are used to living around trees, forest, bushes, shrubs etc. But as we have populated and continued to grow we have moved into their setting.
-We have taken away the Rodent’s natural setting and replaced it with homes, HOA’s, Apartment complexes, Malls, just regular growth and construction.
-Well by doing this we have created a hand full of OPTIMAL settings for Rodents and nuisance wildlife.
-As humans we create garbage, mess, waste, all of this creates additional food for Rodents.
+The first topic to address is: Why are we having this problem with rodents at our home or in our attic?
+Well the answer is actually a lot simpler than you would think.
+It was the rodents land first, they were here before we were.
+Rodents are wild animals, they are used to living around trees, forests, bushes, shrubs etc. But as we have populated and continued to grow we have moved into their setting.
+We have taken away the rodent’s natural setting and replaced it with homes, HOA’s, apartment complexes, malls, just regular growth and construction.
+Well by doing this we have created a hand full of OPTIMAL settings for rodents and nuisance wildlife.
+As humans we create garbage, mess, waste, and all of this creates additional food for rodents.
 So now you take their natural setting of a forest, replace it with homes, and then add food.
-Well what do you think the Rodents are going to do?
+Well what do you think the rodents are going to do?
 THRIVE!
-And that is what they are doing we are providing the Rodents with an abundant amount of food, our trash, and we are desensitizing them, meaning they no longer have to hunt and be resourceful to eat and stay alive, but just the opposite.
-All they have to do is knock our trash can over and buffet!
+And that is what they’re doing we are providing the rodents with an abundant amount of food, our trash, and we are desensitizing them, meaning they no longer have to hunt and be resourceful to eat and stay alive, but just the opposite.
+All they have to do is knock over our trash cans and buffet!

-Well now let’s talk about why the Rodents are getting into your attic.
-It’s simple, the attic is a PERFECT place for the Rodents to create a shelter.
-It’s hot, it’s nice and comfy with the insulation, there are no outside elements like rain or wind so they are protected, and best of all, there are no predators or enemies.
-If I was a Rodent I sure would rather live in an attic then a tree!
-So you take the perfect conditions of your attic as a shelter, then you add your trash cans right on the outside of the home, and you just gave the Rodent all the things that they want to live.
+Now let’s talk about why the rodents are getting into your attic.
+It’s simple, the attic is a PERFECT place for the rodentsto create a shelter.
+It’s hot, it’s nice and comfy with the insulation, there are no outside elements like rain or wind, so they are protected, and best of all, there are no predators or enemies.
+If I was a rodent I would rather live in an attic than a tree!
+So you take the perfect conditions of your attic as a shelter, then you add your trash cans right on the outside of the home, and you just gave the rodent all the things that they want to live.
 Why would they ever want to leave your residence?
-Free Rent, Free Buffet, Cozy bed, and that’s why you have Rodents in your attic or rummaging around your lawn and home.
+Free rent, free buffet, cozy bed, and that’s why you have rodents in your attic or rummaging around your lawn and home.

 10 Simple Steps for Effective Rodent Removal & Control

-1st step is to Identify that you do indeed have the problem.
+The first step is to Identify that you do actually have a problem.
 Are you seeing a lot of rat poop in the garage?
 Are you hearing light noises in the attic?
 Are your trash can being torn up or ripped open every night and trash being taken out of the cans?
-Well if you have the tale signs of a Rodent infestation then keep reading.
-What I normally like to do and tell my customer’s when they suspect that they are dealing with a nuisance Rodent is document it.
-So make sure it is a Rodent, since all animals’ removal method is different.
+Well if you have these signs of a rodent infestation then keep reading.
+What I normally like to do and tell my customers is when they suspect that they are dealing with a nuisance rodent is document it.
+So make sure it is a rodent, since all animal removal methods are different.

 Check the property and lawn: Feces: Are you seeing rodent poop like this in your yard or in your pool?
 Are you seeing rodent paw prints on your trash can, on the wall, on the pavement, do you see rodent tracks?
 Are the rodents digging up the yard?
 Confirm the activity on the exterior is indeed rodents.
 The next step that you are going to want to take is to see if they have made it into the attic or not.
 You will not always hear rodents in the attic.
-They can be agile, they can be quite, and rodents in the attic are not always loud.
-So what you are going to want to do is get into the attic and perform and inspection.
+They can be agile, they can be quiet, and rodents in the attic are not always loud.
+So what you’re going to do is: get into the attic and perform an inspection.
 Any time you think that you have animals in the attic, especially rodents in the attic, you want to be 100% careful and safe.
 If you do not feel safe or do not want to take the chance call me, Brendan Mangnitz, and I can talk to you over the phone and even do an inspection for you or send you one of my inspectors to help out.
-I recommend hiring a rodent removal specialist for safety reasons, but if you do want to do the inspection then continue reading?
+I recommend hiring a rodent removal specialist for safety reasons, but if you do want to do the inspection then continue reading.

-Anytime that you enter an attic for rodents there are a few things that you need to keep in mind. rodents are dangerous, they are territorial, they are Nasty and have tons of bacteria, so you want to make sure you are prepared. rodent feces is one of the most Bactria infested feces that we deal with her on the regular so you will want to make sure you wear a respirator like the one on the left.
+Anytime that you enter an attic for rodents there are a few things that you need to keep in mind.
+Rodents are dangerous, they are territorial, they are nasty and have tons of bacteria, so you want to make sure you are prepared.
+Rodent feces is one of the most bacteria infested feces that we deal with here on a regular basis, so you will want to make sure you wear a respirator like the one on the left.
 There are a few issues with rodent feces that I will touch on to make sure you are protected, get it removed, and the attic and your home is contamination free.

 Wildlife are known to carry many different zoonotic diseases, meaning they can be transmitted to humans.
 We will discuss each of those in detail.
-We are not intending to scare you by discussing the diseases associated with rodents, but feel you should be informed of the health risk to you and your pets.
+We are not intending to scare you by discussing the diseases associated with rodents, but feel you should be informed of the health risk to you, your family and pets.
 The following is a list of some of the zoonotic diseases that you and your pets could be exposed to from wildlife in your attic.

 When these animals are infected, they may have no symptoms of the disease.